martinjrobins/sabs-scientific-computing-linear-algebra/_episodes/01-gaussian-elimination.md

    = b$.
 If you wish you can assume that the matrix has an inverse.
 Try it out on a few test matrices and check your answer using [`scipy.linalg.solve`](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.linalg.solve.html).

+## Condition Number

+Gaussian Elimination might still fail if $A$ is close to being singular, if a slight change to its values causes it to be singular.
+In this case simple round-off error in the floating point calculations can lead to zeros in the pivot positions.

+Even if the pivot value is not exactly zero, a pivot value close to zero can lead to large differences in the final result.
+In this case the matrix would be *nearly singular*, or *ill-conditioned*.
+Most linear algebra packages will include a method of calculating the *condition number* of a matrix, which evaluates how sensitive the solution is to the input values of the matrix or rhs vector.
+An identity matrix has a condition number of 1, while an exactly singular matrix has a condition number of infinity.

+## Problems

+Suppose an experiment leads to the following system of equations:
+4.5 x1 + 3.1x2 =   19.249
+   1.6x1 + 1.1x2 = 6.843

+  1. Solve system (3), and then solve system (4), below, in which the data on the right have been rounded to two decimal places.
+In each case, find the exact solution.
+     4:5x1 + 3:1x2 = 19:25
+     1.6x1 + 1:1x2 = 6:84
+  2. The entries in (4) differ from those in (3) by less than .05%.
+Find the percentage error when using the solution of (4) as an approximation for the solution of (3).
+  3.Use `numpy.linalg.cond` to produce the condition number of the coefficient matrix in (3).

 ## Textbooks